sundarnagarajan/bootutils/README.md

 | grub-mkdevicemap | grub-common | 2.02~beta2-36ubuntu3.9 |
 | grub-mkconfig | grub-common | 2.02~beta2-36ubuntu3.9 |
 | grub-mkstandalone | grub-common | 2.02~beta2-36ubuntu3.9 |

+On Ubuntu (or other Debian-derived distributions, probably), you can run ```required_pkgs.sh``` to find the exact missing packages you need to install.